Beaconsys/Beacon/sys/README.rst

 ☤ Web_interface
 ------------
 In this directory, we will open source our code which is used to show our users a websizte to make Beacon easy-to-use.
-For more detail inforamtion, just read READMe in this derectory
+For more detail inforamtion, just read README in this derectory

 Contact us: